To diagnose preeclampsia, you have to have high blood pressure and one or more of the following complications after the 20th week of pregnancy:

 - Signs of kidney trouble other than protein in the urine

 - Fluid in the lungs (pulmonary edema)

-Previously, preeclampsia was only diagnosed if a pregnant woman had high blood pressure and protein in her urine.
+Previously, preeclampsia was only diagnosed if high blood pressure and protein in the urine were present.
 However, experts now know that it's possible to have preeclampsia, yet never have protein in the urine.

 Tests that may be needed

 If your doctor suspects preeclampsia, you may need certain tests, including:

 - Blood tests.
 Your doctor will order liver function tests, kidney function tests and also measure your platelets — the cells that help blood clot.